 7. Dog-friendly options

 Knowing if the country you will go to has the best dog-friendly options for your fur baby is also essential.
 You’ll need to consider a diverse convenience, from an occasion flat to camping.
 If there’s no dog-friendly accommodation at your destination, you’ll have to consider your travel again rather than putting your dog at risk.
+When you want to go cycling and cannot leave your dog behind, you need to carry it with you.
+The best dog backpack carriers for dogs will be of great help.

 8. Buying dog food